Operators/swipes-view-android/README.md

 Listening For Swipe Actions
 ---------------

-The [SwipesView](http://operators.github.io/swipes-view-android/com/operators/swipes/SwipesView.html) can have multiple listeners, where Card components can listen for sucessful swipes as well as Activities or Fragments all simultaneously:
+The [SwipesView](http://operators.github.io/swipes-view-android/com/operators/swipes/SwipesView.html) can have multiple listeners.
+Card components (as well as Views, Activities or Fragments) can listen for swipes all simultaneously:

 * First update your class to implement [SwipesView.OnSwipeListener](http://operators.github.io/swipes-view-android/com/operators/swipes/SwipesView.OnSwipeListener.html)
 ```